West German Art Pottery: History

 After the defeat of Nazi Germany, it took a few years to rebuild the German pottery industry.
 During its heyday from the 1950s until the 1970s, over 100 pottery and porcelain companies and studio potters were actively producing art pottery in West Germany.
 Scheurich, Carstens, Bay, ES, and Dümler & Breiden were the most prolific producers, and while production began slowing in the early 1970s, a wide variety of art pottery was produced well in the 1980s.

 West German Art Pottery is well known for its great variety of forms and expressive colors.
 The pottery began getting attention in the mid 1990s, and interest has been growing ever since.
 Horst Makus published several books in the late 90s and after, but those are in German and limited to the period up to about 1962.

 In 2006 Graham Cooley organised the exhibition "Fat Lava: West German Ceramics of the 60s & 70s" at the King’s Lynn Arts Centre from his vast collection.
 This exhibition popularized the phrase "fat lava" but was not the origin as some believe.
 The term was in use by eBay sellers years before and may have originated as a mistranslation by computer programs.
 Mark Hill published "Fat Lava", which is an expanded catalog for Graham Cooley's exhibition and collection.
 The book has since been revised multiple times.
+In 2021, a Japanese edition of Fat Lava was also published, further expanding the reach and appreciation of West German art pottery.

 Kevin Graham has produced a variety of cds, and Graham and Henrik Aaroe co-produced "German Ceramic 1960–1990" in 2016.
 However, published work remains scarce and limited in scope.
 There are also a variety of essays and videos on the Gin-For's Odditiques site.
 However, a great deal remains undocumented, and some of the early research had significant errors.
 Attributions continue to be corrected, so information should be checked to make sure it is up to date.